MinnaChen/Data_Science2/README.md

 * Quad Regression
 * Reponse Surface

-Implement forward selection and cross validation on these regression technique and observe differnce in R square adjusted R square and R square cross validation using graph.
+Implement forward selection and cross validation on these regression technique and observe differnce in R square adjusted R square and cross validated R square using graph.

 # How to run:
 Scalation:
 * Go inside Regression folder using terminal
-* run sbt server $ sbt
+* Run sbt server inisde the Regression folder:     $ sbt
-* To compile sbt:Regression > compile
+* To compile:     sbt:Regression > compile
-* To run sbt:Regression > run
+* To run:         sbt:Regression > run

 # DataSet used: